perfect269/sensor-supervisor/README.md

 sensor-supervisor
 =================

-An android application that logs sensor data.
-Fairly early version.
+An android application that logs sensor data and saves it into a database/file.